-- The present study is one of the rare examples of the application of the micro-phenological proxy to the Lateglacial fossil leaf record.
-By applying a novel microphenological proxy and plant macrofossil analysis to the multi-proxy approach we can constrain early season/spring temperature dynamics rather than traditionally inferred winter or summer temperatures. - The combination of spring onset/GDD5 reconstructions/estimates and plant macrofossil records indicates that the local tree-line dynamics are linked to local rather than regional environmental conditions.
-The spring onset in central Estonia during the Allerød period wasearlier than during the Older Dryas cooling, and was comparable with the timing in the modern forest species.
-However, the Lateglacial plant macrofossil data of North Estonia displays the lack of any tree remains.
+The present study is one of the rare examples of the application of the micro-phenological proxy to the Late Glacial fossil leaf record.
+By applying a novel micro-phenological proxy and plant macrofossil analysis to the multi-proxy approach, we can constrain early season and spring temperature dynamics rather than traditionally inferred winter or summer temperatures.

+The combination of spring onset and GDD5 reconstructions and estimates and plant macrofossil records indicates that the local tree-line dynamics are linked to local rather than regional environmental conditions.
+The spring onset in central Estonia during the Allerød period was earlier than during the Older Dryas cooling and was comparable to the timing in the modern forest species.
+However, the Late Glacial plant macrofossil data of northern Estonia displays the lack of any tree remains.
 Therefore, we could reconstruct a similar situation with modern climate change when the spring onset takes place earlier, but the summer temperatures are not yet rising.
-The explanation for the eastern Baltic Lateglacial situation could be the proximity of the SIS and the Baltic Ice Lake. - The Lateglacial seasonality dynamics are evaluated by comparing spring onset estimates and pollen-based DJF and MJJA temperature reconstructions in combination with chironomid-based July temperatures.
-During the GI-1d and the subsequent warming period (Bølling/Allerød) all proxies agree, while the divergence during the YD suggests a dynamic seasonality pattern with possible occasional warm episodes.
+The explanation for the eastern Baltic Late Glacial situation could be the proximity of the SIS and the Baltic Ice Lake.

+The Late Glacial seasonality dynamics are evaluated by comparing spring onset estimates and pollen-based DJF and MJJA temperature reconstructions in combination with chironomid-based July temperatures.
+During the GI-1d and the subsequent warming period (Bølling-Allerød) all proxies agree, while the divergence during the YD suggests a dynamic seasonality pattern with possible occasional warm episodes.